iTXTech/Genisys/README.md

-#OpenGenisys / ´´ÊÀ¼Í
+#OpenGenisys / åˆ›ä¸–çºª
 * One Core to rule them ALL
 * Genisys is same to this version.
 * This core is a modified version of Pocketmine made by DREAM STUDIO&iTX Tech
 * DREAM STUDIO&iTX Tech are CHINESE TEAM.
-* GenisysÄÚºËÓÉDREAM²å¼þ×é&iTX Tech¿ª·¢£¬»ùÓÚPocketmine.
+* Genisyså†…æ ¸ç”±DREAMæ’ä»¶ç»„&iTX Techå¼€å‘ï¼ŒåŸºäºŽPocketmine.

-#Feature / ÌØÐÔ
+#Feature / ç‰¹æ€§
 * Performance optimization(let 100+ players join in a server)
 * Bug fix in PM-MP
 * Weather